7 best payment systems for small business transactions in 2025

 While it might seem like a simple tap or click, there’s a full system working behind the scenes to process every payment securely and efficiently.
 Here’s how the best payment systems for a small business typically work:

-The customer enters their card details or pays using a digital wallet.
-These details are securely captured through a payment gateway, plugin, POS system, or payment link.
+Transaction begins: The customer enters their card details or pays using a digital wallet.
+These details are securely captured through a payment gateway, plugin, point-of-sale (POS) system, or payment link.

-Throughout each step, security protocols like PCI DSS compliance and tokenisation are used to protect sensitive data and help prevent fraud.
+Throughout each step, security protocols such as PCI DSS (Payment Card Industry Data Security Standard) compliance and tokenisation protect sensitive data and prevent fraud.

 Top payment systems features to look for

-7 best small business payment systems in Australia
+7 best payment gateways for small businesses in Australia

-Here are the best online payment systems for small businesses in Australia, including ourselves, and how we stack up in terms of features, scalability, and speed.
+Here are the best online payment systems for small businesses in Australia, including Airwallex, and how they stack up in terms of features, scalability, and speed.

 Airwallex: an all-in-one fintech platform for financial operations.